 • $5,136 is the average loan amount taken out by OJC students.

 4.The college’s crime statistics and security policy information.

 OJC Crime Awareness and Campus Security Policies and Information:

 OJC Campus Security is responsible for monitoring and recording criminal activities occurring on campus and/or to college property.
 In addition to traditional law enforcement responsibilities, Campus Security enforces parking regulations, maintains building security, conducts fire safety inspections, and makes frequent security checks at the residence hall.
 Safety and security information is provided to students and college staff through bulletins, crime alerts, posters, and brochures.

 Campus Security does not have police jurisdiction over public or private property.
 Department staff work in close association with the La Junta Police Department, Otero County Sheriff’s Department, and other federal, state, and local agencies.
 Arrests and apprehensions are referred to the La Junta Police Department; community fire and ambulance personnel are notified as necessary.
 All criminal incidents occurring on campus must be reported to Campus Security as soon as possible.

 Colorado law prohibits the possession, consumption, or distribution of alcohol and controlled substances on campus.

 The following information is provided in accordance with Title II of Public Law 101-542, the Crime Awareness and Campus Security Act of 1990.
-The full report is available in the Student Services Center, printed for distribution in the Campus Safety & Security brochure.
+The full report is available in the Office of Student Affairs, printed for distribution in the Campus Safety & Security brochure.